When are the next train strikes happening?

 Could the strikes be called off?

+It seems most unlikely that the first pair – Aslef on 12 May, RMT on 13 May – will be cancelled.
+All parties will be watching intently to see how effective the walk-outs prove to be.

-It seems most unlikely.
-The government – which will sign off the final deal – and the train operators appear to be pinning hopes on an erosion of support for striking by union members.
+The government and the train operators appear to be pinning hopes on an erosion of support for striking by union members.
+If more than half the scheduled trains can be run,

 Conversely, the unions believe that support for the strikes remains strong, and that eventually ministers will cave in and agree to unconditional pay rises.